 Contact Email: firstname.lastname@example.org

 Jeff Deemie is an accomplished landscape photographer whose work has been collected by the New Mexico Museum of Art, the Harwood Museum of Art (Taos) and the Museum of Fine Arts Houston.
 His work explores the human footprint on nature and the impact of nature on our modern lives.
-Recent contemporary photography work includes Hurricane Ike - An Imperfect Storm, The American Beach Scene, and the West Texas & Southeastern New Mexico Project.
+Recent contemporary photography work includes American Beach Portfolio, West Texas & Southeastern New Mexico Project, North of I-40 Project, Bears Ears National Monument Portfolio, Hurricane Ike - An Imperfect Storm.

 His West Texas & Southeastern New Mexico Project explores the industrialized landscape of the Permian Basin.
 This portfolio emerged as the result of several overlapping photographic projects across many years.
 When he first visited this area many years ago, he photographed the pristine white sands and the scenic mountains of New Mexico and Texas.
 And he worked with the traditional natural landscape.
 Now he's seeing this area in a more reflective light.
 Rather than turning away from the industrialized landscape, he embraces the entire scene.